 Homes are one focus of our exploration of how people choose what to keep for the future.
 How do they decide what to keep and what to discard?

-Homes are one focus of our exploration of how people choose what to keep for the future.
+Homes were one focus of our exploration of how people choose what to keep for the future.
 How do they decide what to keep and what to discard?
 And how do they cope with the profusion of things that are found in many households today?
-To explore these questions we are looking at professional and semi-professional advice and services offered to cope with domestic profusion, and at actual household practices.
-This includes looking at the work of professional declutterers and self-storage companies.
-In homes, we research key moments when individuals tackle accumulated stuff and decide what to keep for the future.
+To explore these questions we looked at professional and semi-professional advice and services offered to cope with domestic profusion, and at actual household practices.
+This included looking at the work of professional declutterers and self-storage companies.
+In homes, we researched key moments when individuals tackle accumulated stuff and decide what to keep for the future.
 Critical decision times include moving house, sorting out an inheritance, putting together a family archive, or more routine tasks like a spring clean.

 University of Gothenburg

 We collaborate with the Re:Heritage project at the University of Gothenburg as a partner project ...

 Travelling into the Future… Taking the Profusion-theme to New Zealand

 Jennie Morgan is invited to present in the Te Papa seminar series, and will begin the year’s seminars with a talk on Heritage Futures and the Profusion theme.
 Museum of New Zealand Te Papa Tongarewa, Wellington